justbetter/laravel-dynamics-client

 Configuration

-Add your Dynamics credentials in the .env:
+Add your Dynamics credentials to your .env:

 DYNAMICS_OAUTH_CLIENT_ID=